Cozy castle: Normal Ranging Rook (vs. Static Rook)

-If the opponent tries to play a quick attack while castling the king, it is necessary to be aware that the king is at nearer point for a rook side attack compared to a Mino castle.
+If the opponent tries to play a quick attack while castling the king, it is necessary to be aware that the king is at the nearer point for a rook side attack compared to a Mino castle.
 In a Mino castle, the player often takes advantage of the distance of the king to actively play the rook advantageously.
 In the Cozy castle, the player must carefully play around depending on the situation, for example, by firmly defending from a quick attack from the opponent, preparing a strong counter, or shifting the game to a slow (endurance) game.
-The player uses this high extensibility to develop the castle, exploit weak points in the opponent's position, or reinforce their own position.
-Against slow games, the player uses this high extensibility to develop the formation in a flexible manner[6][35].
+The player uses this high extensibility to develop the castle, exploit weak points in the opponent's position, or reinforce their position.
+Against slow games, the player uses this high extensibility to develop the formation flexibly.

-Utilizing the high extensibility to develop the enclosure, exploit the weaknesses of the opponent's team and reinforce your own team.
+Utilizing high extensibility to develop the enclosure, exploit the weaknesses of the opponent's team and reinforce your team.

 For endurance battles, the formation will be developed flexibly by utilizing the high extensibility.

-If the opponent tries to go with a quick attack while you are castling the king, it is necessary to be aware that the king is at nearer point for a rook side attack compared to a Mino castle.
+If the opponent tries to go with a quick attack while you are castling the king, it is necessary to be aware that the king is at the nearer point for a rook side attack compared to a Mino castle.
 In a Mino castle, the player often takes advantage of the distance of the king to actively play the rook advantageously.
 In the Cozy castle, the player must carefully play around depending on the situation, for example, by firmly defending from a quick attack from the opponent, preparing a strong counter, or shifting the game to a slow (endurance) game.
-The player uses this high extensibility to develop the castle, exploit weak points in the opponent's position, or reinforce their own position.
-Against slow games, the player uses this high extensibility to develop the formation in a flexible manner.
+The player uses this high extensibility to develop the castle, exploit weak points in the opponent's position, or reinforce their position.
+Against slow games, the player uses this high extensibility to develop the formation flexibly.